locationtech/geotrellis/docs/spark/custom-key.md

 And with a `KeyIndex` written, it will of course need its own `JsonFormat`, which demands some additional glue to make fully functional.
 For more details, see `ShardingKeyIndex.scala`.

+We now have a new fully functional key type which defines a tile cube of three spatial dimensions.
+Of course, there is nothing stopping you from defining a key in any way you like: it could have three spatial and one time dimension (`EinsteinKey`?) or even ten spatial dimensions (`StringTheoryKey` :wink: ).
+Happy tiling.